lleger/elixir-school/lessons/advanced/otp-supervisors.md

 ## Configuration

 The magic to Supervisors is in the `Supervisor.start_link/2` function.
-In addition to starting our supervisor and children, it allows us to define the strategy our supervisor uses for managing child processes.
+In addition to starting a supervisor and its children, the `start_link/2` function allows us to define the strategy a supervisor uses for managing child processes.

-Children are defined using a list and the `worker/3` function we imported from `Supervisor.Spec`.
+Children are defined using a list and the `worker/3` function imported from `Supervisor.Spec`.
 The `worker/3` function takes a module, arguments, and a set of options.
 Under the hood `worker/3` calls `start_link/3` with our arguments during initialization.

-Using the SimpleQueue from the [OTP Concurrency](/lessons/advanced/otp-concurrency) lesson let's get started:
+Using the SimpleQueue from the [OTP Concurrency lesson](/lessons/advanced/otp-concurrency), let's get started:

 ```elixir
 import Supervisor.Spec